Tina Shull

 Public and Digital Humanities

-Tina Shull (she/her) is a public historian of race, empire, immigration enforcement, and climate migration in the modern US and the World.
+I (she/her) am a public historian of race, empire, immigration enforcement, and climate migration in the modern US and the World.

-She holds a PhD in History from UC Irvine, a Master’s in Humanities and Social Thought from NYU, and a BA in History from UCLA.
-Her new book from UNC Press, Detention Empire, explores the rise of migrant detention in the early 1980s as a form of counterinsurgency.
+Trained in interdisciplinary archival, oral history, digital humanities, social science, and participatory research methods, I hold a PhD in History from UC Irvine, a Master’s in Humanities and Social Thought from NYU, and a BA in History from UCLA.
+My first book was published in 2022 by UNC Press, Detention Empire: Reagan's War on Immigrants and the Seeds of Resistance.
+It explores the rise of migrant detention in the early 1980s as a form of counterinsurgency.

-Shull is the creator of IMM Print and Climate Refugee Stories.
-She was awarded a Soros Justice Fellowship from the Open Society Foundations in 2016 for her work in immigration detention storytelling.
+I am the creator of the digital history projects IMM Print, Climate Refugee Stories, and Climate Inequality CLT, and lead curator of the Climates of Inequality: Charlotte museum exhibit.
+In 2016, I was awarded a Soros Justice Fellowship from the Open Society Foundations for my work in immigration detention storytelling.
 Climate Refugee Stories has been awarded grants from NC Humanities, National Geographic Documenting Human Migrations, and the University of California Critical Refugee Studies Collective.
-In 2018-20, Shull was a post-doctoral fellow in Global American Studies at Harvard University where she taught in the Ethnicity, Migration, and Rights unit.
+In 2018-20, I was a post-doctoral fellow in Global American Studies at Harvard University where I taught in the Ethnicity, Migration, and Rights unit.

 BOOK: Detention Empire